norishigefukushima/OpenCP/OpenCP/slic/readme.md

 Documents: SLIC (Simple Linear Iterative Clustering)
 =========

 SLIC is a fast segmentation function.
+The function of SLIC is called, and then drawSLIC could be called for rendering.
 **void SLIC(const Mat& src, Mat& segment, int regionSize, float regularization, float minRegionRatio, int max_iteration)**
 * Mat& src: input image.
 * Nat& segment: segmentimage image(CV_32S).
 Each pixel has integer value for labeling.